Tamnavulin distillery

 Tamnavulin distillery is a producer of single malt Scotch whisky that was founded in 1966.

 The distillery is operated by Whyte & Mackay, which Philippines-based Alliance Global owns.

 History

 In 1966, Tamnavulin-Glenlivet Distillery Co.
-Ltd. built the Tamnavulin distillery in order to satisfy the growing demand from whisky blenders such as Whyte & Mackay, Crawfords, and Mackinlay's.
-In 1993, Whyte & Mackay became the owners of Tamnavulin when the company purchased Invergordon Distillers (the parent company of the Tamnavulin-Glenlivet Distillery Co.
-Ltd.) The purchase price of £382 million also included the distilleries Bruichladdich, Isle of Jura, and Tullibardine.
-The Tamnavulin distillery was closed in May 1995.
+Ltd, a subsidiary of Invergordon Distillers Ltd. built the Tamnavulin distillery in response to the growing demand for malt whisky by blenders such as Whyte & Mackay, Crawfords, and Mackinlay's.

-Ownership was transferred to Kyndal International in 2001, and then to the United Spirits division of United Breweries Group in 2007, operated by Whyte & Mackay.
-The distillery began operating once again in July 2007 after a major refurbishment with new automation and process control which was installed by Canongate Technology.
-Tamnavulin is now owned by Alliance Global, who purchased Whyte & Mackay in 2014 for £430m.
-Along with Invergordon distillery, it produces whisky for the company's blended Scotch whisky brands.
+In 1993, Whyte & Mackay purchased Invergordon Distillers, including the distilleries Bruichladdich, Isle of Jura, and Tullibardine.

+The Tamnavulin distillery was mothballed in May 1995.

+In 2007, United Spirits purchased Whyte & Mackay and the distillery began operating once again.

+In 2014, United Spirits sold Whyte & Mackay to Philippines-based Alliance Global for £430m.

+Along with Invergordon distillery, it produces whisky for Whyte & Mackay blended Scotch whisky brands.

 Operation

 With its nine washbacks and six stills, Tamnavulin is sufficiently equipped with modern distilling technology to produce up to 4.3 million litres of alcohol per year.
 The distillation water supply comes from natural underground springs.